rm-hull/colorforth/release/README.txt

 For even better documentation, search the web for "colorforth tutorial".
 No coordinated effort has really yet emerged, but it's getting better.

 Then there is always the source code!
-Follow the links at http://colorforth.sourceforge.net/ to the SourceForge page for the colorForth project, then follow the CVS link to the instructions for anonymous CVS access.
+Follow the Code menu at http://sourceforge.net/projects/colorforth/ to the CVS page, which gives instructions for anonymous CVS access.
+The compilation (assembly, to be precise) has only been tested under GNU/Cygwin under Windows XP.

-Enjoy! -- jc@unternet.net
+Enjoy! -- jcATunternet.net